-You are being asked to vote on the election of three Class II directors, each for a term ending in 2024 or until a successor has been chosen and qualified.
+You are being asked to vote on the election of two Class III directors, each for a term ending in 2025 and until a successor has been duly elected and qualified.
 Directors will be elected by the affirmative vote of a majority of votes cast in this uncontested election.